 Have you ever tried switching your keyboard between your home PC and work office computer and then got stuck struggling with connectivity issues between these two?
-Well, to avoid these types of unnecessary hassles, all you need to do is make sure the keyboard you want to purchase has the multi-connectivity feature.
+Well, to avoid these types of unnecessary hassles, all you need to do is make sure that you purchase a keyboard and mouse capable of multi-device connectivity.

 For those who switch a lot between different systems, it is important to choose a keyboard that easily connects to various computers.
-Keyboards and mice with multi-connection functionality are exceptionally designed for providing an easy ability to switch between various devices via either Bluetooth or USB connection.
-The K780 multi-device wireless Logitech keyboard, for instance, is one of the best options for those who wish to work with a keyboard that possesses multi-connectivity.
+Keyboards and mice with multi-device connectivity capabilities are exceptionally designed for providing an easy ability to switch between various devices via either Bluetooth or USB connection.
+The K780 multi-device Logitech keyboard, for instance, is one of the best keyboards for professionals who wish to work with a keyboard that possesses multi-connectivity.

-In recent years, many wireless keyboards introduced to the market feature Bluetooth or USB-RF (RF stands for radio frequency) connections to pair with computers, making the use of keyboards much simpler.
+In recent years, many wireless keyboards and mice for computers introduced to the market feature Bluetooth or USB-RF (RF stands for radio frequency) connections, making the use of these peripherals much simpler.
 However, keyboard manufacturers have continued to produce keyboards with wired connections because these models also have their advantages.

 The first and foremost advantage of having wired keyboards or mice is that you never have to worry about your device’s battery life.
 The batteries in wireless keyboards are either rechargeable or non-rechargeable; either way, they possibly just add an annoying concern to the list of the things that you need to worry about.

-On the other hand, wireless keyboards and mice come with their own set of advantages.
+On the other hand, the use of a set of wireless keyboards and mouse for your computer comes with its own set of advantages.
 First, they free you from struggling with those endless wires around and behind your desktop computers and laptops.
 Second, you will be allowed to sit at any distance from your system since you do not have to worry about a wire limiting your movement.
 Third, you can free up your USB ports, especially if your wireless mouse and keyboard connect via Bluetooth.
 And last but definitely not least, wireless keyboards are more portable and easier to carry around to different places.

 As previously mentioned, wireless keyboards also fit into two main categories based on how they connect to your device: Bluetooth and USB-RF connection.
 Even though they both are very similar and almost operate the same way, there are still some differences between a Bluetooth keyboard and a USB-RF keyboard.
 So, let’s see the pros and cons of each model.